 The partnership between GSK and Save the Children is helping reach children in some of the hardest-to-reach communities in Ethiopia with life-saving vaccines.

-Over the next few years, the project will concentrate on strengthening key areas of the health systems in the Somali region, to ensure essential vaccines are reaching the children who need them most.
+Since 2019, the project concentrates on strengthening key areas of the health systems in the Somali region, to ensure essential vaccines are reaching the children who need them most.

 Save the Children and GSK are working hard to improve access to quality immunisation services by ensuring health facilities have the right equipment, staff and expertise available.